Internet2/class-adv2023-k8/caseyd/aws/tf/provision-jupyterhub/README.md

-# Provision your Kubernetes clusters with the Terraform Helm provider
+# Provision JupyterHub in a Kubernetes cluster with the Terraform Helm provider